Free AI video explainer maker for brands | HeyGen

 How to use the AI video explainer maker

 HeyGen gives you a guided workflow that turns written ideas into clear explainer videos quickly.
-You do not need editing experience, just a message you want to communicate more effectively.
+You do not need editing experience, just a message you want to communicate more clearly.

 Upload a document, paste a script, or share a URL with the key information.

-Select a voice and presenter that suits your audience and brand tone.
+Select a voice and presenter that fits your audience and brand tone.

 Review each scene and adjust the wording, examples, and emphasis.
-Add supporting images, icons, or screenshots where they help.
+Add supporting images, icons, or screenshots where helpful.

 Create the final explainer video and export it for your preferred channels.
 Embed it in help centres, learning portals, internal hubs, or public pages.

 An AI video explainer is a short video that uses artificial intelligence to turn text, documents, or prompts into visual explanations.
-It combines narration, scenes, and on-screen text to simplify ideas so people understand them more quickly and with less effort.
+It combines narration, scenes, and on-screen text to simplify ideas so people understand them faster and with less effort.

 No. HeyGen is designed so subject matter experts, marketers, and educators can create videos with AI without editing skills.
 Templates and guided flows handle layout and timing, so you can focus on the message.